 Best Over The Knee Boots To Splurge On

 Stuart Weitzman – This legendary brand is the go-to if you are looking to splurge on over the knee boots.
 They come with the highest praise and are a classic style that has been around for years.
-Stuart Weitzman’s most popular style for OTK boots is the Highstreet (formally Highland), Lowland, and the 5050 Boots.
+Stuart Weitzman’s most popular style for OTK boots is the Highstreet (formally Highland), City Knee, and the 5050 Boots.

 Ways To Style Over The Knee Boots

 1. Skinny Jeans